 Accusations by adults or minors

-If you are charged with a sex crime, it can have very serious consequences.
-If convicted, you can face significant jail time and will be labeled a sex offender.
-This can result in you being placed on the sex offender’s website and can affect where you are able to live or who you are able to be alone with.
+If you are being investigated or accused of a sex crime it is important to retain an attorney as soon as possible.
+Once you have been charged with a sex crime, it can have very serious and long lasting consequences.
+If convicted, you can face significant jail time and will be labeled a sex offender or even a predator.
+This can result in you being placed on the sex offender’s website and can affect where you are able to live, work, travel and even who you are able to be alone with.

 Florida Statute 780.011

 To prove the crime of Sexual Battery, the State must prove the following four elements beyond a reasonable doubt:

 1. a.
 You committed an act upon or with a victim in which your sexual organ penetrated or had union with the anus, vagina, or mouth of the victim or your's.